Live Chat Now

 To enroll in a Bachelor's Degree in Information Technology and Networking program at DeVry, you need to have earned a high school diploma or a diploma equivalent such as a GED.
 Academic prerequisites may apply depending on the specific focus within this bachelor's degree program.
 Please see DeVry’s admissions page for more details.

-What concentrations or specializations are available for the Bachelor’s Degree in Information Technology and Networking?
+What concentrations or specializations are available for the Bachelor’s Degree program in Information Technology and Networking?

 How much does a Bachelor’s Degree in Information Technology and Networking cost at DeVry?